siminmaleki/ProjectStarterGulp/README.md

 2- clone the repository.

-3- install the development dependencies.
+3- `npm i` to install the dependencies.

 4- customize the object `paths` if required.